-In anticipation of the Academy Awards, we polled our contributors to see who they thought should win the Oscar.
+In anticipation of the Academy Awards, we polled our contributors to see what they thought should win the Oscar.
 Once we had our winners, we asked various writers to make the case for our selection in each category.
-Glenn Kenny writes about our landslide pick for the Best Director of 2015, Mr. George Miller.
+Here, Brian Tallerico makes the case for the Best Director of 2016: Barry Jenkins for "Moonlight."

 The 2020 Oscar nominations.

 A review of Netflix's Dracula, from the creators of Sherlock.